 Paris, January 4th, 1967

 Needless to say, I didn’t get out of Berlin on Christmas Eve.
-Carson and I were rushed to CharitĂ© Univesitätsmedizin (the university hospital).
+Carson and I were rushed to Charité Univesitätsmedizin (the university hospital).
 He was in much worse shape than I was, but the way my head felt, I’d argue that was debatable.

-It was a six-minute ride at breakneck speed.
-Didn’t make a difference, though.
-Carson was pronounced dead on arrival to the Emergency Room.
+make a difference, though.
+Carson was pronounced dead on arrival to the Emergency

 Something about him coming to my hotel room drunk, depressed and angry after missing out on a big promotion back at the Los Angeles field office.
 Told them that he blamed me for missing out on the job and he came to see me to 'voice his disappointment'.
 They took some notes and left me alone after that.
 I checked myself out of the hospital next day.

-I hopped a military transport flight out of Tempelhof Airport the day after that and reported in at the Agency’s New York office for a debrief on the second-last day of 1966.
+a debrief on the second-last day of 1966.
 Head-of-Station Henderson agreed that Carson had acted without Agency approval.
 His body was flown back to the US and buried at Arlington National.
 It was better than he deserved.

-New Year’s Eve saw me on an afternoon flight to Paris.
 The General Intelligence Directorate had evidence of ex-OAS members planning an attack on the US Embassy in Paris.

-I rung in 1967 over the Atlantic with a glass of champagne and a pleasant conversation with a Pan Am stewardess named Gloria, who bore a striking resemblance to Angie Dickinson.
+pleasant conversation with a Pan Am stewardess named Gloria, who bore a striking resemblance to Angie Dickinson.

-She told me she spoke fluent French and said she had a three-day stop-over in Paris.
+spoke fluent French and said she had a three-day stop-over in Paris.

 "I'd be happy to show you around, Tyler.
 I know a great little bistro in the 2nd Arrondissement", she added.